Skip to main content

 Can you switch from Victoza to Mounjaro?

 Yes, you can switch from Victoza to Mounjaro.
 But there are no standard dosage recommendations for doing this.
-You may need to start with the lowest dose of Mounjaro and follow the typical dosing schedule.
+You may need to start with the lowest dose of Mounjaro and follow the typical dosage schedule.
 Your prescriber can help determine the best way for you to switch from Victoza to Mounjaro.

 Typically, you’ll start Mounjaro the day after your last dose of Victoza.
 But remember, you’ll only inject it once a week.
 So, whatever day you make the switch will become your usual Mounjaro injection day.
 Consider picking a day that will be convenient for you going forward.